DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

-Intuitively, the hardmax filter strictly selects trajectories with high rewards, while the softmax filter includes those with low rewards.
-However, considering that offline RL policies are able to outperform the behavior policy by stitching trajectories in the dataset, the softmax filter provides more diversity and probability for the policy to discover better patterns.
+Then, $\lfloor \eta B_r \rfloor$ of trajectories are samples according to $p_r$.
+Compared to directly selecting those with highest rewards, named the hardmax filter, such softmax filter keeps greater data diversity, giving opportunities for the policy to discover better patterns.
+More detailed comparison between the softmax and hardmax filters is in \cref{app:ablation}.

-As \method is an add-on scheme for synthesizing data, we do not design extra policy training algorithms but directly incorporate other model-free offline policy training methods that explicitly require policies.
-Our overall algorithm is listed in \alg{alg:overall}.
+As \method is an add-on scheme for synthesizing data, we do not design additional policy training algorithms but instead directly incorporate existing model-free offline policy training methods that explicitly require policies.
+Our overall algorithm is summarized in \alg{alg:overall}.